 Bring a “passport photo” a color photo with a solid, white or light-colored background.

 It should be a forward facing, clear photo, free of shadows.
 Photos must be well centered, with the head and face measuring 1” – 1 3/8” high and the photo itself measuring 2” x 2”.
 The standards for photos are very stringent, digital photos taken at home and school photos will not meet the standard.
-Many department and drug stores offer photo service for under $10 (including some chain drug stores).
+Many department and drug stores offer photo service for about $15 (including some chain drug stores).
 Blurry, over- or under- exposed photos are not acceptable.
 Do not wear a hat or uniform (unless worn daily for religious reasons).

 Bring your checkbook, we do not accept credit cards.
 Fees are outlined below.

 We can only accept personal checks, money orders or cashier’s checks for your passport fee; we cannot send money through the mail.
 Fees to the U.S. Dept. of State for a family may be combined on one check and fees to the City of Newport may be combined on one check or we can accept cash for our portion of the fees if this is more convenient for you.